OUTMANE-BEN-MOUSSA/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The file 2 counts the number of caracters in a string The file 3 for a function that prints a string, followed by a new line, to stdout.
 The file 4 for a function that prints a string, in reverse, followed by a new line.
+The file 5 for a function that reverses a string
+The file 6 prints caracters of a string